Jambudweep: About

-Jambudweep depicts the model Jain cosmology has been designed here under the supervision of Shri Gyanmati Mataji was in 1985.
-Unique circular structures of Jain Geography 'Jambudweep' has been constructed with white & coloured marble stones in the diameter of 250 ft with 101 ft tall Mount Sumeru Parvat is built by light pink marble situated in the center of Jambudweep Rachna.
+The Jambudweep model of Jain cosmology was designed under the supervision of Gyanmati in 1985.
+Circular structures of Jain cosmology 'Jambudweep' has been constructed with white & coloured marble stones in the diameter of 250 ft with 101 ft tall Mount Sumeru is built in light pink marble in the center of Jambudweep.

 The fundamental idea behind this temple is to connect devotional temple visit with religious adventure and educate devotees about the Jain cosmology.
 The official name of the tirtha is the Digambar Jain Institute of Cosmographic Research (Digambar Jain Trilok Shodh Sansthan) and its main attraction is the building constructed as a model of Jambudvipa.